 North Springs is committed to academic achievement for all students.
 With a 7 period class day, students earn 26 credits to graduate, 3 more credits than any other Fulton County high school or the State requires; students completing requirements for the magnet seal or distinguished diploma earn 28 credits.
 Students must also earn minimum credit in core classes to be promoted to the next grade level.

 Find Yourself Here!
-The Academies and Magnet Programs
+Our Freshmen Academy and Magnet Programs

-In order to best serve all our students, North Springs is organized into four Academies or smaller learning communities centered around related fields of study: Career, Technical & Leadership (CTL), Humanities, Math & Science, and Visual & Performing Arts (VPA).
-The Math & Science and Visual & Performing Arts Academies, offer our two outstanding interest-based magnet programs, making NSCHS the only high school in the state to offer both math/science and visual/performing arts magnets.
-Often called dual magnet programs, they allow students to pursue their interests in these areas in greater depth and rigor with teachers who are working professional artists themselves.
+In order to best serve all our students, North Springs launched a Freshmen Academy in this year to provide a smaller, focused, supportive learning community for all 9th graders.
+To learn more about the Freshmen Academy click here.
+In addition to core classes, Advanced Placement classes, outstanding humanities and career academy classes North Springs offers both Math & Science and Visual & Performing Arts interest-based magnet programs making NSCHS the only high school in the state to offer both.
+Often called dual magnet programs, they allow students to pursue their interests in these areas in greater depth and rigor and in the arts - with teachers who are working professional artists themselves.

 Our curriculum is rigorous and challenging and meets the needs of a wide variety of learners.
 In addition to on-level classes and magnet classes we offer: